-13.04.030 Permits - Renewal - Change of Service
+13.04.030 Permits--Renewal--Change of service.

-- A. The City issues engineering permits for water line work in the right-of-way either as a separate Public Works permit or as part of overall issued public infrastructure construction plans.
-The various fees for these permits are approved and modified from time to time by the City Commission.
-Failure to meet the conditions of the issued permit shall constitute a violation of the Municipal Code. - B. When permits for renewal or change of service are granted, the old service will be shut-off and disconnected at the main by employees of the city.
+A. The City issues engineering permits for water line work in the right-of-way either as a arate Public Works permit or as part of overall issued public infrastructure construction s.
+The various fees for these permits are approved and modified from time to time by the

+B.When permits for renewal or change of service are granted, the old service will be shut-off and disconnected at the main by employees of the city.
 The charge for same shall be the reasonable costs as determined by administrative policy.